sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 # Concise SWID Data Definition

-The following is a CDDL representation for a CoSWID tag.
+The following describes the general rules and processes for encoding data using CDDL representation.
+Prior familiarity with CBOR and CDDL concepts will be helpful in understanding this CoSWID data definition.

+This section describes the rules by which SWID tag XML is represented in the CoSWID CDDL structure.
 The CamelCase {{CamelCase}} notation used in the XML schema definition is changed to a hyphen-separated notation {{KebabCase}} (e.g. ResourceCollection is named resource-collection) in the CoSWID data definition.
-In essence, {{KebabCase}} "looks-like-this".
 This deviation from the original notation used in the XML representation reduces ambiguity when referencing certain attributes in corresponding textual descriptions.
-An attribute referred to by its name in CamelCase notation explicitly relates to XML SWID tags; an attribute referred to by its name in KebabCase notation explicitly relates to CoSWID tags.
-This approach simplifies the composition of further work that reference both XML SWID and CoSWID documents.
+An attribute referred to by its name in CamelCase notation explicitly relates to XML SWID tags; an attribute referred to by its name in KebabCase notation explicitly relates to CBOR CoSWID tags.
+This approach simplifies the composition of further work that reference both XML SWID and CBOR CoSWID documents.

+Note that sometimes CoSWID CDDL attribute names show greater variation than the described notation change relative to their corresponding SWID XML Schema attributes.
+This is done when the change improves clarity in the specification.
+For example the "name" and "version" SWID fields corresponds to the "software-name" and "software-version" CoSWID fields, respectively.
+As such, it is not always possible to mechanically translate between corresponding attribute names in the two formats.

-Human-readable labels of members in CDDL map data definitions are mapped to integer indices via a block of rules at the bottom of the definition.
-The 57 character strings of the SWID vocabulary are replacesm which would have to be stored or transported in full if using the original vocabulary.
+The 57 human-readable text labels of the CDDL-based CoSWID vocabulary are mapped to integer indices via a block of rules at the bottom of the definition.
+This allows a more concise integer-based form to be stored or transported, as compared to the less efficient text-based form of the original vocabulary.

 In CBOR, an array is encoded using bytes that identify the array, and the array's length or stop point (see {{RFC7049}}).
 To make items that support 1 or more values, the following CDDL notion is used.